New footage of Pulse shooting shows perspective of officers in the clu | Where Orlando Turns First For Breaking News, Weather, and Traffic

-New footage from the night of the Pulse nightclub shooting was released to Channel 9 Wednesday, showing first-hand what law enforcement officers experienced the night gunman Omar Mateen opened fire in the club and killed 49 people.
+ORLANDO, FLORIDA - New footage from the night of the Pulse nightclub shooting was released to Channel 9 Wednesday, showing first-hand what law enforcement officers experienced the night gunman Omar Mateen opened fire in the club and killed 49 people and injured more than 50 others.

 The 11 hours of video shows the turmoil officers went through as they made their way into the club, only to be met with the sounds of gunfire and dozens still inside.